- BSc, Environmental Studies, York University

 - Repair economy and repair infrastructures

-Co-Editor with Reynolds, C., Spring, C., and Lazell, J. Handbook on Food Waste, Routledge: Taylor Francis (publication planned for Summer of 2019).
+Reynolds, Soma, T., C., Spring, C., and Lazell, J. Routledge Handbook on Food Waste, Routledge: Taylor Francis

 Soma, T. (2018).
 Re-framing the food waste narrative: Analyzing Household Food Waste in Urban Indonesia, Indonesia. pp. 1-25.
 (Peer-reviewed)

 Soma, T. (2017).
 Gifting, Ridding and the Everyday Mundane: The Influence of Class and Culture in the Generation of Food Waste in Indonesia.
 Local Environment.
 22(12): 1444- 1460.
 (Peer-reviewed)

 Soma, T. (2017).
 Wasted Infrastructures: Urbanization, Distancing and Food Waste in Indonesia, Built Environment.
 43(3): 431-446.
 (Peer-reviewed)

 Soma, T., & Wakefield, S. (2011).
 The emerging role of a food system planner: Integrating food considerations into planning.
 Journal of Agriculture, Food Systems, and Community Development 2(1), pp. 53-64.
 (Peer-reviewed)

 Lee, K and Soma, T (2016).
 Moving Beyond “Farm to Table” to “Farm to Dump” Emerging Research and Theoretical Frameworks on Urban Household Food Waste in the Global South.
 In Levkoe, C., Brady, J., and Anderson, C (Eds.).
 Conversations in Food Studies.
 Winnipeg: University of Manitoba Press. pp. 243-266.